 Numeric scalar specifying the (positive) threshold used to define clusters.
 Positive clusters are defined where

-value >= threshold, and negative clusters wherevalue <= -threshold.
-Must be non-negative whenboth_signs = TRUE.- group
+value >= threshold, and negative clusters wherevalue <= 1/threshold.
+Must be non-negative whenthreshold_type = "both".- group

 Optional grouping column name (character scalar) used to find clusters independently within each group level (e.g.,

 "participant").
-Set toNULL(default) to ignore grouping.- above_threshold
+Set toNULL(default) to ignore grouping.- threshold_type

 Value